-Just as you wouldn’t be successful in building a home without a set of blue prints, it’s doubtful you would be successful in achieving any significant goal without having an action plan.
-A well-designed action plan clarifies the things you need to do in order to achieve your goal, outlines a prioritized sequence of steps and serves as a method of measuring your progress to ensure that you are on the right track.
+Just as you wouldn’t be successful in building a home without a set of blueprints, it’s doubtful you would be successful in achieving any significant goal without having an action plan.
+A well-designed action plan clarifies the things you need to do in order to achieve your goal, outlines a prioritized sequence of steps, and serves as a method of measuring your progress to ensure that you are on the right track.

-I would like to share with you two personal examples that demonstrate the connection between well-thought out, written action plans and the achievement of specific goals.
+I would like to share with you two personal examples that demonstrate the connection between well-thought-out, written action plans and the achievement of specific goals.

 My Plan To Earn $400,000

-In January of 1990 I set a goal to earn $400,000 from selling residential real estate.
+In January of 1990, I set a goal to earn $400,000 from selling residential real estate.
 In reviewing my sales numbers from the previous year, I determined that if I wanted to make $400,000, I would need to sell 117 homes at an average sales price of $115,000.

-Rather than working with a lot of buyers, I spent most of my time identifying sellers who wanted to sell their homes, because of the control it gave me.
-Based upon my previous year’s prospecting results, I knew I would have to meet with 252 prospective sellers in order to reach my goal.
+Rather than working with a lot of buyers, I spent most of my time identifying sellers who wanted to sell their homes because of the control it gave me.
+Based on my previous year’s prospecting results, I knew I would have to meet with 252 prospective sellers in order to reach my goal.
 I then divided this goal of 252 appointments by 52 weeks and determined that I had to set a weekly goal of five appointments, or one per business day.

 If I had started out the year by saying, “I want to make $400,000 and I will work hard to do so,” do you think I would have accomplished my goal?
 No way!
 If I did, it would have been pure luck.
 Do you want your success left up to luck or do you want a plan?

-The key to this action plan was a break down of daily activities.
+The key to this action plan was a breakdown of daily activities.
 By tracking my results, I knew where I stood relative to the weekly goal.
 If I was behind schedule, I picked up the pace.
 So many people fail to reach their goals because they fail to carve the goal into daily activities and therefore never know if they are on the right track.

 My Plan for the Little Things Matter Blog